sparkfabrik/company-playbook/content/resources/seniority-acc-cne-professional.md

 </span>

-* You shape new technologies, practices, tools, and knowledge, even when you work on customer projects if possible, according to the direction set by the CTO.
+* You shape new technologies, practices, tools, and knowledge, even when you work on customer projects, according to the direction set by elder colleagues and the CTO.

 <span class='score only-print'>